grantjenks/python-diskcache/docs/djangocache-benchmarks.rst

 those observed values were:

 1. Processed text, most commonly HTML.
 The average HTML page size in 2014 was 59KB.
-Javascript assets total an average of 295KB and images range dramatically but average 1.2MB.
+Javascript assets totalled an average of 295KB and images range dramatically but averaged 1.2MB.
 2. QuerySets, the building blocks of the Django ORM.
 3. Numbers, settings, and labels.
 Generally small values that vary in how often they change.